ubicucsd/bootcamp_19_20/7_Challenge1.md

 ### Getting Help
 In the real world, you're often on your own when you're stuck and need help.
 Reading through Google searches, documentations, tutorials, and manuals is a real life skill.

 However, we don't just want to throw you off the deep end.
-If you do get stuck on something and you can't figure it out, you can email Sabeel.
+If you do get stuck on something and you can't figure it out, you can draft and email and send it to both Sabeel and Mark.
 Provide a specific description of 1) what you're trying to accomplish 2) what issue you're running into 3) what you've already tried to troubleshoot it.
+We'll get back to you as soon as we can, but move on to a different problem in the meantime.

 ### Good luck, have fun!

+## Problem 1

+## Problem 2

+## Problem 3

+## Problem 4

-##
+## Problem 5

+## Congratulations!
+You've completed Week 4 AND Quarter 1 of the Bioinformatics Crash Course.